daveshap/ACE_Framework/demos/stacey/README.md

 This a work-in-progress demo prototype for the ace framework.

 Currently this is a simple GPT chatbot that you can talk to through the web or discord.
+It also has a simple admin UI for seeing the framework in action.

 ## Backend
 - `cd backend`